aurelia/store/doc/article/en-US/aurelia-store-plugin.md

 > The provided action names for setup and teardown don't necessarily have to be one of the official [lifecycle methods](http://aurelia.io/docs/fundamentals/components#the-component-lifecycle) but should be used as these get called automatically by Aurelia at the proper time.

-Last but not least you can also define a callback to be called with the next state once a state change happens
+Last but not least you can also define a callback to be called with the next state once a state change happens.

 <code-listing heading="Define an onChanged handler">
   <source-code lang="TypeScript">